BIO

 • ONA/Poynter Digital Women Leadership Academy Fellow

-• In elementary school, I won a competition at my local library for reading the most books in a year.
-The prize was two tickets to a football game — I was devastated.
+• In elementary school, she won a competition at my local library for reading the most books in a year.
+She was devastated to learn that the prize was two tickets to a football game.